 So, how can you ensure that your open water swimming is as safe as possible?

 Never swim alone.
 However good a swimmer you are, should anything happen while in the water, you will be unable to rescue yourself.
 Swimming with someone is not just more fun, it is also much safer.
 The US Navy SEALs’ special forces do nothing without a buddy, so why should you?
 While in the water, Navy SEALs work together, and their foremost task is to watch out for each other.
 So, please learn by their example: When you are out swimming, regularly check on how your swimming buddy is doing.
 You are responsible for each other.

-Choose your swim cap by the color.
+Choose your swim cap by the colour.
 Have you ever taken part in a search and rescue operation to find a diver lost at sea?
 Or a hunter lost in the mountains?
 We have.
-And I can assure you that while a black, white, silver or blue swim cap makes you almost impossible to spot, a brightly colored swim cap, e.g. red, yellow or pink, will make you easier to spot from vessels closer to shore.
+And I can assure you that while a black, white, silver or blue swim cap makes you almost impossible to spot, a brightly coloured swim cap, e.g. red, yellow or pink, will make you easier to spot.
 So, please wear a cap that is easy to spot in the water.
-The swim cap we provide for you to wear at Norseman will always come in a bright color.
-If, to stay warm, you are wearing a neoprene hood (recommended when the water in Eidfjord is cold), wear your swim cap over it.
+The swim cap we provide for you to wear at Norseman will always come in a bright colour.
+If to stay warm, you are wearing a neoprene hood (recommended when the water in Eidfjord is cold), wear your swim cap over it.

 Swim close to shore.
 If anything happens, you will be closer to dry land and safety when you swim along the shore.
 Also, you stay out of the way of most boats and remain in the zone where boaters will expect to see you.
 Further out from the shoreline, boaters expect to find other boats only.